SqualFost/yt-dl/README.md

 ./yt-dl
 ```
 - An SDL window will open with a text field
-- Enter the video URL then press ENTER (not functional)
+- Enter the video URL then click "Download"
-- Text will be displayed and be used to download the video via python script (not done)
+- Text will be displayed and be used to display the download status (not done)
+- The video will be downloaded in the cmake-build-debug folder

 ## Notes
 - Everything is basic, thanks to **C** UI